Lactic Acid Dehydrogenase (Blood)

 Child: 60 to 170 units/L at 30° C

 Adult/elderly adult: 100 to 190 units/L at 37° C

 If your total LDH is higher than normal, it could mean that you have organ or tissue damage.
 But total LDH doesn't tell which tissue or organ may be damaged.
 If all of your LDH isoenzymes are higher than normal, you could have damage to several organs, including your heart, lungs, kidneys, and liver.
 Autoimmune diseases like lupus and advanced cancers can also cause higher LDH levels.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?

-If the blood sample is contaminated or your red blood cells are broken, your LDH will be elevated.
+If the blood sample is contaminated or your red blood cells are broken, your LDH will be higher.

-Anesthetics, aspirin, narcotics, and certain other drugs can raise your LDH.
-Drugs containing ascorbic acid (vitamin C) can decrease your LDH levels.
+Anesthetics, aspirin, narcotics, and certain other medicines can raise your LDH.
+Medicines with ascorbic acid (vitamin C) can decrease your LDH levels.
 Alcohol also can affect your LDH levels.